Top 10 Reasons Why Children Who Start Reading Earlier in Life Benefit

 Developing Confidence and Independence

-Encouraging your child from an early age to start reading will go a long way to developing them into confident and independent learners.
-It is like anything in life; the better you become at something, the more you want to do it.
+Encouraging your child to start reading early will go a long way toward developing them into confident and independent learners.
+It is like anything: the better you become at something, the more you want to do it.
 As their proficiency develops, so will their confidence and independence as they can decipher new words independently.

 Starting school is always overwhelming, and learning to read in a more pressurized environment than they are used to can be stressful.
 Having a head start is a great confidence booster, and their learning will increase exponentially as their confidence grows.
 There is nothing better than being praised and rewarded in a classroom!